opengear/om-docker-automator/README.md

   - run.sh
   - test.py
   - show_version.py
+3. chmod +x build.sh and run.sh
-3. Run the build.sh to build the container
+4. Run the build.sh to build the container
-4. Run the run.sh to start the container
+5. Run the run.sh to start the container
 ```

 # Usage